Eni sets sights on Polish offshore wind business - NewsBreak

 Eni sets sights on Polish offshore wind business

-MILAN (Reuters) - Italian energy group Eni has extended an agreement with investment fund Copenhagen Infrastructure Partners (CIP) to develop offshore wind in Poland, the companies said.
+MILAN, Dec 15 (Reuters) - Italian energy group Eni (ENI.MI) has extended an agreement with investment fund Copenhagen Infrastructure Partners (CIP) to develop offshore wind in Poland, the companies said.

 In a joint statement on Wednesday, Eni and CIP said they would apply for seabed permits to take part in auctions Poland is planning as part of its plans to develop offshore wind capacity of more than 10 gigawatts (GW) by 2030.